MikaPOINT/ValorantFarmer/README.md

   ・What is changing from CipherKill version?

-    + It fix the problem like not clicking
+    + It fix problems like not clicking

     + You don't need to finish a game to find the Skip Button.